The Six-Level Priority System

 Equal Treatment Within Each Class

-Within any single category, no creditor gets preferential treatment over another.
-A credit card company and a utility provider with claims in the same class receive proportional payments if funds run short.
-A debt that is already due does not jump ahead of one that has not yet matured.
+Within any single category, no creditor gets better treatment than another.
+A credit card company and a utility provider in the same class receive proportional payments if funds run short.

 No preference shall be given in the payment of any claim over any other claim of the same class and a claim due and payable shall not be entitled to a preference over claims not due.